rolling-scopes-school/core-js-objects/README.md

 1. Commit and push your solutions to your fork
 2. Open rs app and login
 3. Go to submit task page
-4. Select your task (Core JS Arrays)
+4. Select your task (Core JS Objects)
 5. Press submit button and enjoy

 ## Notes